Plasticity and evolvability under environmental variability: the joint role of fitness-based selection and niche-limited competition: Discussion

-We have designed a minimal model of the evolution of plasticity and evolvabiltiy and studied the complex interactions between different types of environmental variability and selection mechanisms.
-Despite its simplicity, experiments with our proposed setup have revealed numerous insights about how optimal evolutionary strategies arise.
-We have in particular shown that the decision on whether to include niche-limited competition and the number of niches gives rise to qualitatively different solutions to the plasticity-evolvability trade-off, in turn affecting important population properties such as diversity and dispersal.
-We hope that our work sheds light into the existing plethora of related works and will prove useful in future studies of both artificial and natural systems.
+We have designed a simple model of the evolution of plasticity and evolvability and studied the complex interactions between environmental and population dynamics.
+Despite its simplicity, experiments have revealed many insights into the evolution of adaptation mechanisms.
+Taking into account the effect of niche-limited competition gives rise to qualitatively different solutions to the plasticity-evolvability trade-off, in turn affecting population properties such as diversity and dispersal.
+We hope that our work sheds light into the plethora of related works and will prove useful in future studies of both artificial and natural systems.

-We believe that a particularly promising application area for studies following the nature of this work can be found in the family of Quality-Diversity algorithms \cite{pugh_quality_2016}.
+We believe that Quality-Diversity algorithms \cite{pugh_quality_2016} can be a particularly promising application area for such studies.
 Similarly to our proposal, this community lays emphasis on the benefits of combining niche-limited competition and fitness-based selection; however, as our empirical results indicate, parameters such as the number and quality of niches, as well as the form and presence of environmental variability show great qualitative impact and can potentially act as a curriculum for the emergence of adaptation.

-Interpreting our observations from the perspective of hypotheses from human ecology can also reveal the potential of such simple models for studying existing hypotheses.
-In particular: \begin{enumerate*}[label=(\roman*)] \item the observation that low-quality environments favor plastic individuals, while high-quality environments favor non-plastic individuals (see Section \ref{sec:stable_plasticity}) hints to the turnover pulse hypothesis \cite{Vrba1985EnvironmentAE}; \item the observation that adaptability is favored by abrupt transitions (see Section \ref{sec:periodic_NF}) and high variability (see Section \ref{sec:noisy_NF}) hint to the variability selection hypothesis \cite{potts_hominin_2013} \end{enumerate*} We should note that these hypotheses share a common model of environmental variability characterized by a large diversity of niches \cite{maslin_synthesis_2015}.
+From the perspective of human ecology our observation show that such simple can offer insights into existing hypotheses: \begin{enumerate*}[label=(\roman*)] \item the observation that low-quality environments favor plastic individuals, while high\-quality environments favor non-plastic individuals (see Section \ref{sec:stable_plasticity}) hints to the turnover pulse hypothesis \cite{Vrba1985EnvironmentAE}; \item the observation that adaptability is favored by abrupt transitions (see Section \ref{sec:periodic_NF}) and high variability (see Section \ref{sec:noisy_NF}) hint to the variability selection hypothesis \cite{potts_hominin_2013} \end{enumerate*} We should note that these hypotheses share a common model of environmental variability characterized by a large diversity of niches \cite{maslin_synthesis_2015}.